DataDog/dogstatsd-csharp-client/README.md

 ### Configuration

-The aggregation window is 2s by default and can be changed through [FlushInterval](https://github.com/DataDog/dogstatsd-csharp-client/blob/7.0.0/src/StatsdClient/ClientSideAggregationConfig.cs#L18).
-Note that the aggregation window on the Agent side is 10s for DogStatsD metrics.
-So for example, setting an aggregation window of 3s in the client produces a spike in your dashboard every 30s for counts metrics (as the third 10s bucket on the Agent is received 4 samples from the client).
+The aggregation window is two seconds by default and can be changed using the [FlushInterval](https://github.com/DataDog/dogstatsd-csharp-client/blob/7.0.0/src/StatsdClient/ClientSideAggregationConfig.cs#L18).
+Note that the aggregation window on the Agent side is 10 seconds for DogStatsD metrics.
+For example, setting an aggregation window of 3s in the client produces a spike in your dashboard every 30s for counts metrics (as the third 10s bucket on the Agent is received 4 samples from the client).

 To disable client-side aggregation set [ClientSideAggregation](https://github.com/DataDog/dogstatsd-csharp-client/blob/7.0.0/src/StatsdClient/StatsdConfig.cs#L141) to `null`.